 - Snowball: Snowball is a less common cultivar of the white pumpkin, but it can still be found in great supply.
 This pumpkin is small, usually about the size of your hand, can produce a ton of seeds in a tiny little two-pound package.

 - Valenciano: Valenciano pumpkins have pronounced ribs, making them a unique ornamental choice.
-They reach about eight to ten lbs and eight to ten inches in diameter.
+They reach about eight to ten lbs and are eight to ten inches in diameter.
 These pumpkins take around 110 days to mature.

 - White Ghost: The White Ghost is a cute little pumpkin that produces thick flesh.
 It has an irregular shape and unusual taste that makes it difficult to carve or cook with, but it’s a great choice for painting or decorating your tabletop with.